sternSargentRA/pyTM/Docs/source/ztransforms/properties.rst

 .. [#fprop1] Many of these properties are  on this `Wikipedia Page <http://en.wikipedia.org/wiki/Z-transform>`_.
 There you can find proofs for most of them.

-.. [#fprop2] This property is very important in many economic contexts, as will be seen later in this module.
+.. [#fprop2] This property is very important in many economic contexts, as we shall see soon.